stkbailey/stkbailey.github.io/_posts/2017-08-22-Geocoding-Schools.markdown

+We can also treat each row as its own collection of information:
 {% highlight ruby %}
-# We can alos treat each row as its own collection of information:
 df.iloc[0]
-{% endhighlight %}

     MNPS Code                                                422
     State Code                                               720